Skip to Content

 Lavender fields have been calling me ever since I clapped eyes on some gorgeous images of lavender fields in Provence, France.
 Row upon row of purple haze paled into the horizon on a misty summer’s dawn.
 I was instantly enchanted and knew I’d have to see these lavender fields for myself one day.

-But did you know you don’t actually have to get yourself to France to see them?
+But did you know you don’t actually have to get yourself to Provence to see them?
 There are plenty of lavender fields in England and the UK.
 Visiting a UK lavender farm should definitely be on your list of summer things to do in the UK or part of your UK staycation.

-Lavender fields in the UK in 2022
+Lavender fields in the UK 2024

 Imagine strolling through a field of lavender as you’re enveloped by the aromatic scent that permeates the air.
 You’re surrounded by the gentle buzzing of happy little bees bumbling away in their sweet little world.
 If you want to soothe your soul then a walk through a lavender field is the way to do it.